-Following receipt of the Request to Organize form and preliminary approval of the group by the Office of Engagement and Inclusion, three organizational meetings may be held for the purposes of recruiting members and drafting the constitution and by-laws.
+Following receipt of the Request to Organize form and preliminary approval of the group by the Student Engagement Services, three organizational meetings may be held for the purposes of recruiting members and drafting the constitution and by-laws.
 Facilities may not be used for events, and student organizations may not make a reservation for any event that requires a facilities charge or service fee.

-Once the constitution is submitted, the Office of Engagement and Inclusion will review it.
-The Office of Engagement and Inclusion will meet with a representative of the organization to review, discuss, and answer any questions regarding policies, procedures, and expectations of the student organization.
+Once the constitution is submitted, Student Engagement Services will review it.
+Student Engagement Services will meet with a representative of the organization to review, discuss, and answer any questions regarding policies, procedures, and expectations of the student organization.
 At the conclusion of this meeting, the organization will be informed that the University officially recognizes it.

 In rare cases of an irreconcilable difference between or among a student organization, the Vice President for Student Affairs will make the final decision on approval of the constitution and recognition of the student organization.

-For organizations that have graduate students as regular members and/or officers, these procedures are the same.
+For organizations that have graduate students as regular members and/or officers, procedures for recognition are the same.
+The oversight of graduate student organizations fall to the college/department in which they are housed.
 The formation, recognition, and supervision of student organizations affiliated with the Law School or Dental School are conducted by student services staff within those schools and not through the procedures outlined above.

 Back to Top

 Responsibilities of Student Organizations